lohcoh/lohcoh-core/lohcoh-docs/Generator/OpenQuestions.md

 ﻿# Open

+##

+Consider this expression...
+    meta.App.MainMenu.Items
+I'm looking for a way to make this expression work in a way that is efficient for the lowkode context system.
+Each context is a versin of a tree of objects.

+static public IObjectKey<Application> App(this IObjectKey<ILowKodeMetadata> key) => obj.GetObjectKey(MyApp.ApplicationProperty)

+## There should be a way for components to declate their context and metadata dependencies

 ## Is it possible to design a Blazor component where dependent and attached properties are set in a template?
 Answer: I think the answer to this is that, since a site is totallt driven by context and metadata, that a developer should basically NEVER pass values to a component.